awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 ![AWS Tracking Application](images/Redshift.png)

+**Note**: Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
+This enables you to use your data to acquire new insights for your business and customers.
+For more information, see [What is Amazon Redshift?](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html).

 The **blog** table contains these fields:

 - **idblog**- a varchar field that stores a GUID value and represents the PK.